UnibwSparta/German-Elections-NRW22-Stance-Dataset/README.md

 ## 👋 Welcome

 We present a multi-target stance detection dataset consisting of tweets collected during the 2022 German state election in North Rhine-Westphalia.
-It is devided into one training dataset and eight subsequent testing datasets that do not overlap in time.
-These datasets contain tweets, replies, and quoted retweets annotated for the task of stance detection.
+It is divided into one training dataset and eight subsequent testing datasets that do not overlap in time.
+These datasets contain tweets, replies, and quoted retweets annotated for the task of target-dependend stance detection.

-**IMPORTANT** We provide only tweet IDs and our annotations.
-The original tweet texts and further tweet meta data are not part of this dataset.
+**IMPORTANT:** We provide only tweet IDs and our annotations.
+The original tweet texts and additional tweet metadata are not part of this dataset.

 ## 🏷 Annotation Procedure

-This dataset was labeled by three annotators on different subsets using a pre-agreed scheme and measured interrater reliability of approximately 0.75 Krippendorf alpha.
+This dataset was labeled by three annotators on different subsets using a pre-agreed scheme, and interrater reliability was measured at approximately 0.75 Krippendorff's alpha.
 We labeled every unique explicit entity mention per tweet into three classes:

-* **against** - if the author clearly expresses his opinion against a mentioned politician or party,
+* **against** - if the author clearly expresses their opinion against a mentioned politician or party,
-* **in favor** - if the author clearly expresses his opinion in support of a mentioned politician or party,
+* **in favor** - if the author clearly expresses their opinion in support of a mentioned politician or party,
 * **neither** - else

-An entity mention can appear in the text as user handle, plain text, or hashtag.
-In total, **13 different target entities** are considered: six parties and their seven leading candidates (*Die Linke* had two leading candidates).
-To identify party mentions we used not only party-affiliated Twitter accounts but also names and accounts of party-related persons who were not a leading candidate, e.g. other party members.
-In such cases, the target entity is affiliated with the party name, however, we additionally provide a full name of the person as an additional assosiation.
-For instance, when *Christian Lindner* was mentioned, we annotated a stance for the corresponding party *FDP*, but his name is also provided in the dataset as additional attribute.
+An entity mention can appear in the text as a user handle, plain text, or hashtag.
+In total, **13 different target entities** are considered: six parties and their seven leading candidates (Die Linke had two leading candidates).
+To identify party mentions, we used not only party-affiliated Twitter accounts but also names and accounts of party-related persons who were not leading candidates, such as other party members.
+In such cases, the target entity is affiliated with the party name; however, we additionally provide the full name of the person as an additional association.
+For instance, when *Christian Lindner* was mentioned, we annotated a stance for the corresponding party *FDP*, but his name is also provided in the dataset as an additional attribute.

 We provide text spans for every extracted target entity mention.
-A text span can be affiliated to one or more entities.
-Especially names of party coalitions, such as *Ampelkoalition*, are affiliated to multiple target entities.
-But also hashtags containing multiple party names, such as *#NieWiederCDUCSU*.
+A text span can be affiliated with one or more entities.
+Names of party coalitions, such as *Ampelkoalition*, are affiliated with multiple target entities, as are hashtags containing multiple party names, such as *#NieWiederCDUCSU*.

 While all extracted mentions of the same politician or party from tweets are provided in the dataset, we annotated only one stance per unique target entity in each tweet.
-Thus, mentioning *Die Linke* party at two different positions in the tweet did not lead to two stance annotations for *Die Linke* party.
+Thus, mentioning the *Die Linke* party in two different positions within the tweet did not lead to two stance annotations for the *Die Linke* party.

-In case of replies, we annotated only unambiguous entity mentions.
-A unambiguous mention is considered when:
+In the case of replies, we annotated only unambiguous entity mentions.
+An unambiguous mention is considered when:

 * An entity is mentioned within the text body of a reply:

   > *@recipient* bla bla bla **entity** bla bla bla

-* An entity is the recipient and there is only one recipient:
+* An entity is the recipient, and there is only one recipient:

   > ***@entity*** bla bla bla bla bla bla bla bla

-When an entity is mentioned as one of muliple reply recipients, then it is considered ambigious.
-In this case it is unclear to whom the reply is dericted to and which recipient is only added in the sense of carbon copy (CC in email).
+When an entity is mentioned as one of multiple reply recipients, it is considered ambiguous.
+In this case, it is unclear to whom the reply is directed and which recipient is only added in the sense of carbon copy (CC in email).
 We exclude such entity mentions from the annotation process.
 However, we still provide the corresponding extracted spans for them in our dataset:

 * > *@recipient1* ***@entity*** *@recipient3* bla bla bla bla bla bla bla bla